 - Prepare and practice a short summary speech - no more than 3 minutes - about your project.
 This is an excellent networking opportunity, so it is important to speak and interact professionally.
 You will receive lots of feedback and exposure as well.

-- Any remaining posters will be kept in the CME office (located in the library) until Friday, December 20.
+- Any remaining posters will be kept in the Research office (located in Ryan Hall) until Friday, December 20.

 - Optional: Select from six DMU approved research poster templates.

 - Posters for the symposium must be printed at the DMU print shop and emailed to firstname.lastname@example.org.